griffithlab/immuno_gcp_wdl_manuscript/Troubleshooting_README.md

 ### Multiple RNA Splicing

 Sometimes a candidate has high read support, but when inspecting the RNA read splicing (using a sashimi plot in IGV), we see that the RNA supports splicing to different transcripts.
-Sometimes the peptide candidate is on a transript that is not as supported as another, or the splicing pattern suggest that the sequence would give rise to a different peptide.
+Sometimes the peptide candidate is on a transcript that is not as supported as another, or the splicing pattern suggests that the sequence would give rise to a different peptide.

 ![CPEB2 alternative splicing](https://github.com/evelyn-schmidt/immuno_gcp_wdl_manuscript/assets/57552529/d341bc01-f80c-4817-881f-1695380f4085)

 ### Alterations to the best peptide sequences

-Visual inspection often reveals that the best peptide, or more commonly 51mer sequence generated for pepetide manufactoring, need to be changed to fit what the data shows.
+Visual inspection often reveals that the best peptide, or more commonly 51mer sequence generated for peptide manufacturing, needs to be changed to fit what the data shows.
 For example, there might be a heterozygous germline variant that changes the sequence but was not caught by the pipeline's germline variant detector.

 Changes to the best peptide need to be checked by rerunning pVACseq to make sure that the peptide is still a strong and unproblematic binder.
 See the pVACseq documentation [here](https://pvactools.readthedocs.io/en/latest/pvacseq.html).